 2.3.1 Lobar Deposition

-DVlobe ratios are grouped by particle size and strain.
+DVlobe ratios were grouped by particle size and strain.
 For each group, multiple two-tail T tests were performed to determine if DVlobe ratios are significantly different from one.
 Paired five-way ANOVA tests were run to compare the differences of DVlobe ratios across lobes.
 Unpaired ANOVA tests were run to compare if DVlobe ratios are distinctive in different mouse samples with different strain, sex, particle size and exposure time.
-DVlobe ratios of greater variations (DVcranial, DVaccesory) were also regressed on particle size.
+DVlobe ratios were also regressed on particle size.
 Tests with P values smaller than 0.05 are reported as significant.

 2.3.2 Near-acini Deposition

 The third moment and standard deviation of deposition density distributions were regressed on particle size.
-Unpaired T and ANOVA tests were performed to determine if distribution statistics are different across strains and sex.
+Unpaired T and ANOVA tests were performed to determine if distribution statistics were different across strains and sex.

 3. RESULTS AND DISCUSSION

+All datasets available in the lapd archive were used in this study except for one (mouse m25, 2 µm aerosol) that was labeled as being of poor quality (quality C).
+Thus, analysis from 33 datasets are presented here.

 3.1 Lobar deposition

 DVlobe ratios averaged over all mice exposed to a given particle size (mean ± SD) are listed in Table 2 and individual DV ratios are shown in Figure 1 where different strains are identified by different symbols.
 There were variations in DV ratios among lobes and these variations increased with increasing particle size.
 For mice exposed to 2 μm particles, significant deviation from 1 was found for DV ratio in the cranial lobe (DVCranial), where deposition was relatively greater than lobar volume (P<0.001) while DVMiddle, DVCaudal and DVAccessory were all significantly smaller than one (p = 0.020, p < 0.001 and p < 0.001, respectively).
 Similar trends were found for animals exposed to 1 µm particles, however significance was not reached for DVmiddle.
 For animals exposed to 0.5 μm particles, the only DV ratio that was significantly different than one was DVcranial (>1, p = 0.033).
 Finally, irrespective of particle size, DVleft showed no difference from one, indicating that particle deposition in the left lobe is proportional to the lobar volume.